Book a tour at the weaving mill

 Spice up your summer cottage with new fabric or bring a pillow out in the hammock!
 We have Bolster in narrow, middle and wide stripe in different colors.

 In Klässbol you can buy the linen towels Regnbåge and Signe in tasty colors.
 They dry quickly and are easy to carry.

-The linen towels Säter and Haga are of classic weave patterns and techniques.
-They should really be used and may be used without ironed deleted or mangled.
+The linen towels Säter and Haga are of classic weave patterns and techniques by Jennie Aden.
+They should really be used without ironed deleted or mangled.

 How does your dream celebration look like?
 No matter how you choose to celebrate, we offer a lots of linen products perfect for occasions like this.
 Linen tablecloths, napkins. tablerunners, presents among other linnen products.

 Take your interest in linen products one step further.
 Join the Linen Club and get tips, happenings and offers before everyone else by subscribing to our membership letters.

 If you order in Sweden and want it delivered within the country and the amount is under 2499 SEK, you have the same shipping price – SEK 79, regardless of weight.

 At the Formex fair in January 2019, our stand was visited by two of the designers for the new textiles for the National Museum

 The textile students from The Textile Handicraft School are yet again commissioned to develop a collection in collaboration with Designtorget.
 This year Klässbols is a partner.

 Read about the blue order from Hanne Vedel in Denmark that came to be our biggest ever.
 We woven 98 million meters of blue yarn …